emmanuelferragne/academic-kickstart/content/talk/ismms/index.md

 abstract_short = ""

 # Name of event and optional event URL.
-event = "4th Conference of the International for Metal Music Studies" event_url = "http://www.francemetalstudies.org/programme/"
+event = "4th Conference of the International Society for Metal Music Studies" event_url = "http://www.francemetalstudies.org/programme/"

 # Location of event.